hp73/Python-Bank-and-ATM/README.txt

-nextAccount(): moves the position of the queue forward one position saveBank(): Saves the current bank information findAccount(): finds a user's account in the queue given a name and pin number
+nextAccount(): moves the position of the queue forward one position saveBank(): Saves the current bank information findAccount(): finds a user's account in the queue given a name and pin number updateStatus(): Displays message in status field. startServer(): Starts up the bank server at default localhost and port 50000

 ===atm.py===
 When run, displays an atm GUI where the user is able to access the bank given a name and pin number.
+BankManager must be running and the server connection established before this program may run.

 --Variables--
 bank: Bank object that the ATM class accesses from bank.py